ArronJablonowski/OpenClawNotes/README.md

 rm -rf /Users/{admin_user}/Library/Suggestions/com.apple.mobilephone/*
 rm -rf /Users/{admin_user}/Library/Suggestions/com.apple.iChat/*
  ```
 You may have to run these commands as root.
-If this still fails, then setup keypais for the root user and login directly as the root user over ssh.
+If this still fails, then setup keypairs for the root user and login directly as the root user over ssh.
 ```
 # change to root user
 sudo su